vincentbagilet/causal_inflation/README.md

-# OVB-typeM
+# Causal inflation

-This repository contains the work by Léo Zabrocki and Vincent Bagilet on the trade-off between Omitted Variable Bias and type M error in causal inference analyses.
+This repository contains the work by Léo Zabrocki and Vincent Bagilet for the paper "Unbiased but Inflated Causal Effects".